 The Company is a Property company which does not require an elaborate management structure.
-The Board of Directors is responsible for the day to day management of the Company although certain functions have been delegated to the Company Secretary and the Board sub-committees.
+The Board of Directors is responsible for the general management of the Company whilst the day to day management has been delegated to the Company Secretary and certain functions to the Board sub-committees.
 The Directors believe that the current organisational structures are adequate for the current activities of the Company.
 The Directors will maintain these structures under continuous review to ensure that they meet the changing demands of the business.